FAIZY152/FAIZY152/README.md

 ✨ I’ve also built and deployed my major projects:
 - **AI SaaS Platform**
 - **Food Ordering Plateform**
-- **Led full development of “Recommendas,” a multi-tenant SaaS platform for managing professional recommendations, -- compliance checks, and agency workflows.
+- **Led full development of “Recommendas,” a multi-tenant SaaS platform for managing recommendations**
--- ● Designed and implemented a unified microservices + monolithic hybrid architecture, ensuring scalability and -- performance for enterprise healthcare clients.
+-- **Designed and implemented a unified microservices + monolithic hybrid architecture, ensuring scalability and performance for enterprise healthcare clients.**
--- ● Built a Unified Payment System supporting 5 SaaS products under a shared billing infrastructure using Stripe -- subscriptions and usage-based billing.**
+-- **Built a Unified Payment System supporting 5 SaaS products under a shared billing infrastructure using Stripe -- subscriptions and usage-based billing.**
--- **● Integrated GraphQL, OpenAI APIs, Redis, and Kafka into scalable systems ● Dockerized microservices and ensured smooth production deployment ● Integrated services into React frontends with efficient state management and real-time features
+-- **Integrated GraphQL, OpenAI APIs, Redis, and Kafka into scalable systems ● Dockerized microservices and ensured smooth production deployment ● Integrated services into React frontends with efficient state management and real-time features
 ● Contribute to building HMS, LMS with Laravel
-● Delivered and contributed to monolithic applications using the MERN stack, later transitioning them into scalable microservices for industry-grade architecture.
-● Built a microservices-based system with 5 core services (Auth, Catalog, Order, Notification, and supporting services) using the MERN stack.
-● Built a secure, production-grade Auth service from scratch with JWT authentication, role-based access control, and token refresh.
-● Implemented Redis caching for faster queries, RabbitMQ message queues for reliable async communication, and WebSockets for real-time updates.
-● Developed Catalog & Order services with scalable APIs, ensuring high availability and efficient request handling.
-● Integrated  services into React + Next.js frontend, delivering a seamless user experience across distributed components.**

  Languages:  JavaScript, Typescript, PHP, Python